-Standard Element Rating A Rating B Rating C E01 - Attitudes, values, ideas and issues describes attitudes, values, ideas and issues in texts† providing appropriate evidence outlines attitudes, values, ideas and issues in texts† providing evidence identifies attitudes, values, ideas and issues in texts1 providing limited evidence E01 - Language features, text structures and purpose identifies structures and language features, and purpose of text† identifies, from a given range, structures and language features, and purpose of text† identifies, from a given range, structures and language features, or purpose of text† E02 - Reading and comprehension strategies uses an increasing range of given comprehension and reading strategies as modelled, to make appropriate meaning from texts†. uses a range of given comprehension and reading strategies as modelled, to make meaning from texts†. uses specific given comprehension and reading strategies as modelled to make limited meaning from texts†.
+Criterion elements Rating A Rating B Rating C E1 - Attitudes, values, ideas and issues describes attitudes, values, ideas and issues in texts† providing appropriate evidence outlines attitudes, values, ideas and issues in texts† providing evidence identifies attitudes, values, ideas and issues in texts† providing limited evidence E2 - Language features, text structures and purpose describes structures and language features and the purpose of a text [†] outlines structures and language features and the purpose of a text [†] identifies structures and language features and the purpose of a text [†] E3 - Reading and comprehension strategies uses an increasing range of comprehension and reading strategies as modelled, to make meaning from texts [†] . uses a limited range of comprehension and reading strategies as modelled, to make meaning from texts [†] . uses specific comprehension and reading strategies as modelled to make meaning from texts [†] .

-contemporary spoken, written and multimodal texts from a range of disciplines
+[†]contemporary spoken, written and multimodal texts from a range of disciplines